 Most listings are in the $20's per square foot per year.
-The Keystone at The Crossing region is experiencing a decline in rates.
-In the last 3 months, the median rate decreased $1 per sqft per year.
-That's a 4% decline in rent.
+The Keystone at The Crossing region is seeing a an increase in rates.
+In the last 3 months, the median rate went up $1 per sqft per year.
+That's a 2% increase in rent.

-Compared to the rest of the Indianapolis market, the Keystone at The Crossing submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Indianapolis market, the Keystone at The Crossing submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 38 listings have come on the market, which means leases might be leasing quickly.
+In the last 90 days, 38 listings have been listed, which means spaces might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 39% of the available leases in the Keystone at The Crossing are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,400 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this region are approximately 3 floors.
-Most buildings in this region were built in 1990 and are Class A.
+Even though the median size is 8,570 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this area are around 3 floors.
+Most buildings in this market were built in 1988 and are Class A.

 This region is fairly equally mixed residential and commercial.
-Public administration is the dominant industry in this area.
-Commute by car is the most popular way to get to work amongst Keystone at The Crossing folk.
+Public administration is the dominant industry in this market.
+Commute by car is the most popular way to get to work amongst Keystone at The Crossing occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.